Get smouldering as your pleasure tool(s) start to rise…

 This dish will demolish your belief that vegan food can’t be super tasty.

 - When you’re got an afternoon tea party organised with the girls and you’re wanting something to go very nicely with a cuppa

-- When you’ve got kiddies running round and round and they need a little quietening down for a moments while you catch your breath
+- When you’ve got kiddies running round and round and they need a little quietening down for a moment while you catch your breath

 Thank Marco Polo who’s attributed to originally importing this Rhubarb to the Europeans.
 Not sure where we’d be without this sour-tasting veg.

 - 300g rhubarb

 - 40g oats

 - 60g tapioca flour